 Technology companies see the potential of smartphones in healthcare and innovative solutions are being unleashed.
 For healthcare ISVs, the challenge is to connect small data to big data, to improve individual healthcare, even as solutions are uncovered which can have a far greater impact on a larger target group.
 Not stopping there, the hidden challenge is to ensure privacy even as data that is collected is assessed and answers are uncovered.

-Healthcare systems which have implemented electronic health records (EHR) can extend this to patients.
+Healthcare systems that have implemented electronic health records (EHR) can extend this to patients.
 If the systems can integrate individual health information, then both physicians and patients are maximizing digital health technologies.

 |Big Data Model||Small Data Model|